Your brand new red dot sight just arrived.

 Holosun HS510C Reflex Sight

-If you’re looking for the best holographic red dot for astigmatism, get the Holosun HS510C.
+If you’re looking for the best holographic sight for astigmatism, get the Holosun HS510C.

 The 2 MOA dot is perfectly clear — no distortion or blurriness.